 Patient & family education

 Patient and family should be educated about the prognosis and potential long-term complications and need for long-term assistance for the affected individual.
-The potential progressive nature of some diseases such as PML should be well discussed with families and care-givers.
+The potential progressive nature of some diseases such as PML27 or prion disease41 should be well discussed with families and care-givers.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Risk stratification for patients with MS, including serologic testing for JC virus, has been implemented for anyone to be treated with natalizumab, due to documented cases of PML (see pathophysiology section above).
-Those with positive JC serology are not good candidates for natalizumab.
+Risk stratification for patients with MS, including serologic testing for JC virus41 has been implemented for anyone to be treated with natalizumab, due to documented cases of PML (see pathophysiology section above).
+Those with positive JC serology are not good candidates for natalizumab.41

 Cutting edge concepts and practice